piotrrus/angular-forms/README.md

 ## Some ideas how to not repeat your code (keep DRY)

 A most common mistakes while creating Angular apps is:
-- Lack of component inheritance
+- Lack of component inheritance - we repeat the code.
 - Error field messages in html part of component is a usual string.
 - Forms are placed into component